CapnKitten/Material-Discord/README.md

  - `--tooltip-shadow` - The box shadow for tooltips.
 Default: `0px 5px 15px rgba(0,0,0,0.2)`

 #### Accent elements
+ - `--accent-hue` - The hue value for the accent color of the theme.
+Default: `224`
- - `--accent-color` - The main accent color for the theme.
-Default: `#3f51b5`
+ - `--accent-saturation` - The saturation percentage for the accent color of the theme.
+Default: `71%`
- - `--accent-rgb` - The accent color RGB values for elements that require an opacity.
-Default: `63,81,181`
+ - `--accent-lightness` - The lightness percentage for the accent color of the theme.
+Default: `61%`
  - `--accent-button-action` - The color used for the hover and active states for accent buttons.
 Default: `#fff`
- - `--accent-button-action-hover` - The opacity for the accent button hover state.
-Default: `0.06`
- - `--accent-button-action-active` - The opacity for the accent button active state.
-Default: `0.12`
  - `--accent-text-color` - The text color for buttons and other various elements with the accent background color.
 Default: `#fff`

 #### Message elements